 - Applicants must be citizens or nationals of the United States of America at the time of application.
 Permanent residents are not eligible.
-Please review the Ineligibility section below in relation to the eligibility of dual citizens.
+Please review the Award Description in relation to the eligibility of dual citizens.

 - In the creative and performing arts, four years of professional training and/or experience meets the basic eligibility requirement.
 If you are an Arts applicant and do not hold a BA, please email firstname.lastname@example.org with your professional experience and educational history to confirm eligibility before beginning an application.